Automates (orchestrates) Docker to scale, check for errored out containers and etc.

 • You cannot modify many of the created fields from YAML, like storage size/request!

-• Has field serviceName, i.e. creating dns service for each replica independently (as if each pods got dns name), so in Service declaration you should make it headless with None clusterIP
+• Has field serviceName, i.e. creating dns service for each replica independently (as if each pods got dns name), so in Service declaration you should make it headless with type: ClusterIP and ClusterIP: None

 • Why headless Each connection to the service is forwarded to one randomly selected backing pod.
 But what if the client needs to connect to all of those pods?
 What if the backing pods themselves need to each connect to all the other backing pods.
 Connecting through the service clearly isn’t the way to do this.
 Service | Kubernetes